djangocon/2022.djangocon.eu/djangocon_2022/content/sponsors/jobs/jobs.md

 Evolutio is a Software House specialized in Data-Intensive and Location Intelligence Solutions with worldwide ambitions.
 Backed by a very strong experienced team with a solid track record in developing cutting edge software solutions.
 Open-source runs in the blood - currently organizing DjangoCon Europe.
 We are looking for both Backend and Frontend Developers.
  Drop us an email to discuss the ideal opportunity for you at [lvaz@evolutio.pt](mailto:lvaz@evolutio.pt)!

-**Note for 🇺🇦:** If you are running away from war, we will help you (and your family) with accomodation for the first months in addition to your salary.
+**Note for 🇺🇦:** If you are running away from war, we will help you (and your family) with accomodation for the first months.

 <hr/>